romoreira/Reinforcement-Learning-Tor-nonTor-Network-Traffic/README.md

 ### How to Run

+## ```sudo python3 pooling.py 1 1 eth0```

+:   Definition 2

-## ```sudo python3 pooling.py 1 1 eth0``` where first parameter refers to amount of packet capture, second refers to time of capture and last one refers to interface to be monitored
+        { where first parameter refers to amount of packet capture, second refers to time of capture and last one refers to interface to be monitored }